FlexHDR: Modelling Alignment and Exposure Uncertainties for Flexible HDR Imaging: Introduction

 More pragmatic solutions include only a single sensor and obtain multiple exposures by either spatial (i.e.\,per-pixel varying exposure)~\cite{Heide14, Hajisharif15} or temporal multiplexing (i.e. capturing differently exposed frames)~\cite{Debevec97}.
 This simpler hardware setup (and related algorithms) has recently seen widespread adoption, and is now found in cameras ranging from professional DSLR to low-cost smartphones.

 Early multi-frame exposure fusion algorithms work remarkably well for almost-static scenes (e.g. tripod, reduced motion) but result in ghosting and other motion-related artefacts for dynamic scenes.
-In recent years, Convolutional Neural Networks (CNNs) have greatly advanced the state-of-the-art for HDR reconstruction, especially for complex dynamic scenes~\cite{kalantari17}.
+Various approaches have achieved success in reducing artefacts such as patch-based methods \cite{sen12, zheng13}, noise-based reconstruction \cite{granados13}, sparse correspondences \cite{DBLP:conf/cvpr/gallo15} and image synthesis \cite{hu13} but in recent years, Convolutional Neural Networks (CNNs) have greatly advanced the state-of-the-art for HDR reconstruction, especially for complex dynamic scenes~\cite{kalantari17}.

 Most HDR CNNs rely on a rigid setup with a fixed, ordered set of LDR input images, which assumes the medium exposure to be the reference image.
 The most common mechanism for the merging step is image or feature concatenation, and thus for methods where the feature encoder is not shared among input frames \cite{wu18}, there is a dependency between reference frame choice, relative exposure and input image ordering.
 Optimal exposure parameters~\cite{Hasinoff10} or fast object motion might constrain the amount of relevant frames available, and in general, broader flexibility in terms of number of frames and choice of reference is necessary to extend applicability without the burden of model tweaking or retraining.